HWerneck/HWerneck.github.io/_posts/blog/2020-11-25-Week-Schedule_1.md

 ###Playing

 Playing!
 MUAHAHAHA
-I am an avid game player and I play a lot on PlayStation (currently at PlayStation 4, with two-to-four reminiscent games to play on PlayStation 3).
+I am an avid game player and I play a lot on my PlayStation (currently at PlayStation 4, with two-to-four reminiscent games to play on PlayStation 3).
 I am a trophy hunter, but I do it for fun.
 I believe hunting trophies allows us to experince the game in its full (but I admit it gets out of hand from time to time).

 My last challenges regarding trophy hunting was to get Metal Gear Solid V: The Phantom Pain (my favorite franchise *----*) as my 50th platinum.
 My current challenge is to complete as many platinums as I can in a single day.
-After attaining platinum in Metal Gear Solid V, I started playing games, letting a single trophy before platinum (preferably, a simple one, so I can get maximize the platinums in a single day).
+After attaining platinum in Metal Gear Solid V, I started playing games, letting a single unattained trophy before platinum (preferably, a simple one, so I can maximize the platinums I get in a single day).

 The games I plan to play this week are: